Carolin19/hello-world/README.md

 # hello-world
-its me, I'm new to this and we'll see what going on and how this will work Here we go, I learned how to create this branch of a master and how to get to the point of editing this "document" at this exact moment.
+its me, I'm new to this and we'll see what'S going on and how this will work Here we go, I learned how to create this branch of a master and how to get to the point of editing this "document" at this exact moment.